 Those qualities proved themselves in both commercial and urban terms with projects on China Wharf, The Circle in Bermondsey, and Cascades, one of the most successful early Docklands buildings.
 The prevalent post modernism of the time licensed eclectic decoration, but Gough’s was more controlled, wittier and had deeper roots in tradition, context and function than most.
 A house for Gough’s friend and fellow AA student Janet Street Porter followed, and its clever subversion of the conventions of a London terraced house, and its inventive use of “found” materials like metal mesh showed an affinity with Pop Art.
 Since then, the scale of projects has increased.
 Recently, Gough oversaw a major masterplan development around the Arsenal Stadium.

 Gough was awarded a CBE in 1998.
-In March 2013, he was made Professor of Architecture at the Royal Academy Schools.
+From 2013 to 2017 he was Professor of Architecture at the Royal Academy Schools.

 Elected RA: 5 December 2001

 Born: 1946 in Brighton, Sussex, England, United Kingdom